 Fig. 11: Effect of alternative optimization configurations when fitting to Dexter.
-The
+The results shown are for per-frame model fitting.

-Note that the accuracy achieved by Lifted Subdiv. after 8 iterations coincides with that achieved by Lifted Phong after 10 iterations.
-This is because Lifted Phong already converged after 8 iterations, and further iterations do not improve accuracy further (see also Fig. 11b).
+converged after 8 iterations, and further iterations do not improve accuracy further (see also Fig. 11b).

 Performance on HoloLens 2.
-Starting from the work of [26], we made many improvements to enable us to run a hand tracker in real time on the HoloLens 2 [13], a mobile device with very limited computational and power resources.
+Starting from the work of [27], we made many improvements to enable us to run a hand tracker in real time on the HoloLens 2 [14], a mobile device with very limited computational and power resources.
 The Phong surface model presented here was one of the key efficiency improvements that was required.
 Fig. 12b shows the speed vs. accuracy of various surface types with lifted optimization in this hand tracker on HoloLens 2, evaluated on a captured depth dataset.
 The Phong surface (red dot) can be evaluated twice as fast as the subdivision surface (green dot), and gives the same level of accuracy.